Scientific Steering Committee

-The NCI Network on Biobehavioral Pathways in Cancer (NBBPC) accelerates the translation and communication of biobehavioral discoveries to advance clinical cancer care.
-The Network seeks to understand the mechanisms of central nervous system regulation of cancer initiation, progression, and metastasis.
-NBBPC leverages and integrates expertise in cancer biology, stress biology, cell biology neuroscience, health behavior, psychology, social science and oncology.
+The National Cancer Institute Network on Biobehavioral Pathways in Cancer (NBBPC) accelerates the translation and communication of biobehavioral discoveries to advance clinical cancer care.

 The Network fosters research excellence through the integration and dissemination of relevant scientific discoveries and the identification, support, and communication of new research directions in the field of biobehavioral pathways in cancer.